 Using Bankruptcy To Catch Up

 In Oregon, Chapter 13 bankruptcy gives you the ability to stop a foreclosure in its tracks and catch up on your past due mortgage payments interest free over a 3-5 year period.
 This is especially useful for people who have fallen behind on mortgage payments due to a temporary financial setback such as illness or unemployment, and are now able to catch up over time.
-It’s important to speak with an experienced Oregon or Washington bankruptcy lawyer before filing a Chapter 13 bankruptcy, because your ability to stop the foreclosure may be limited if you’ve been in Chapter 13 in the past.
+It’s important to speak with an experienced Oregon bankruptcy lawyer before filing a Chapter 13 bankruptcy, because your ability to stop the foreclosure may be limited if you’ve been in Chapter 13 in the past.

 Your lender may be able to arrange a repayment plan based on your financial situation and may even provide for a temporary reduction or suspension of your payments.
 You may qualify for this if you have recently experienced a reduction in income or an increase in living expenses.
 You must furnish information to your lender to show that you would be able to meet the requirements of the new payment plan.